 Are you protected?

-Compare to VPN or TOR which encrypt your internet activities to a maximum protection, not all proxy encrypt your connection and provide maximum service protection.
+Compare to VPN or TOR which encrypt your internet activities to maximum protection, not all proxy encrypts your connection and provide maximum service protection.

 Can they locate you?

-Yes, since not all proxy encrypt their connection, your online activities are clearly visible to the servers you visited.
+Yes, since not all proxy encrypts their connection, your online activities are clearly visible to the servers you visited.

-There is no accurate answer for this.
+There is no accurate answer to this.
 No security service provider will tell you for sure if your data is being disclosed, most likely they will claim it to be undisclosed.

 Why is it important to know?
 Because you need to know if your data is saved elsewhere or burned after you use it.
-Proxy service providers have disclaimer information where they claim what they do to the data they receive.
+Proxy service providers have disclaimer information whether they claim, what they do to the data they receive.

-If you use proxy more often, you should not use a proxy that save your data in a hard drive.
+If you use proxy more often, you should not use a proxy that saves your data in a hard drive.

 Is your traffic encrypted?